ceribe/distributed-monitor/README.md

 }
 ```

-First parameter passed to "execute" is a predicate using which monitor can tell
+First parameter passed to "execute" is a predicate which monitor uses to determine
 whether given state is processable.
 If it can be processed then task is executed.
 If
 not then token is given up and requested again.